Alfred M. Cohen: Honors

+Personal life

+In 1889, he married Millie Phillips.
+Their children were Ruth, Hannah, and Phillip.

-Cohen organized a local chapter of the YMHA in 1876, when he was only seventeen.
-He helped organize a national YMHA organization in 1890, and he served as its president for several years.
-He was a member of B'nai B'rith for over 60 years, becoming president of the Cincinnati lodge in 1906 and becoming the organization's international president from 1925 to 1938.
-In 1933, he was a founder of the Joint Consultive Council, which attempted to achieve Jewish unity in the fight against Nazism and consisted of B'nai Brith, the American Jewish Committee, and the American Jewish Congress.
-He represented B'nai Brith in the 1933 World Conference of Jews in London.
-In 1936, B'nai Brith funded a colony in Mandatory Palestine called Moledet B'nai B'rith as a tribute to him.
+Cohen helped organize a national YMHA organization in 1890, and he served as its president for several years.
+He was a member of B'nai B'rith for over 60 years, becoming president of the Cincinnati Lodge in 1906 and becoming the organization's international president from 1925 to 1938.
+In 1933, he was a founder of the Joint Consultive Council, which attempted to achieve Jewish unity in the fight against Nazism and consisted of B'nai B'rith, the American Jewish Committee, and the American Jewish Congress.
+He represented B'nai B'rith at the 1933 World Conference of Jews in London.
 In 1925, B'nai B'rith initiated the Hillel Foundation, which promoted religious and cultural consciousness among Jewish university and college students and had Cohen's support.
 He also supported the founding of Aleph Zadik Aleph, a junior B'nai B'rith that initiated young Jewish men into B'nai B'rith's fraternity and cultural activities.
 During his presidency of B'nai B'rith, the Anti-Defamation League emerged as its best-known branch.

-Cohen received an honorary Doctor of Hebrew Law degree from Hebrew Union College in 1929.
-He was a member of the College's board of governors from 1901 until his death, chairman of the board of governors from 1918 to 1937, and honorary chairman from 1937 until his death.
+He was a member of the Hebrew Union College's board of governors from 1901 until his death, chairman of the board of governors from 1918 to 1937, and honorary chairman from 1937 until his death.
 He was a member of the Freemasons, the Odd Fellows, and the Chamber of Commerce.
 He was an active member of Rockdale Avenue Temple from 1883 until his death, and in 1937 the congregation voted him its only honorary member.
 He was also an honorary member of the Protestant First United Church, which was across the street from his house and which he attended frequently.
-In 1889, he married Millie Phillips.
-Their children were Ruth, Hannah, and Phillip.

 Cohen died at home in Avondale on March 9, 1949.
 He was buried in United Jewish Cemetery.